prisma/prisma-client-extensions/examples/input-transformation/README.md

 > **NOTE**: Query extensions do not currently work for nested operations.
 In this example, the `publicPrisma` client will only filter out unpublished posts when calling a top level `post` method such as `publicPrisma.post.findMany`.
 It won't filter out posts that are included as relations of another model with [nested reads using `include` or `select`](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-reads).

 Prisma Client extensions are currently in developer preview.
-This extension in is provided as an example only.
+This extension is provided as an example only.
 It is not intended to be used in production environments.

 Please read [the documentation on `query` extensions](https://www.prisma.io/docs/concepts/components/prisma-client/client-extensions/query) for more information.